Coping and supportBy Mayo Clinic staff

 - Take control.
 With your doctor, make a plan for managing your arthritis.
 This will help you feel in charge of your disease.
-Studies show that people who take control of their treatment and actively manage their arthritis experience less pain and make fewer visits to the doctor.

 - Know your limits.
 Rest when you're tired.
 Rheumatoid arthritis can make you prone to fatigue and muscle weakness.
 A rest or short nap that doesn't interfere with nighttime sleep may help.

 - Connect with others.
 Keep your family aware of how you're feeling.
 They may be worried about you but might not feel comfortable asking about your pain.
 Find a family member or friend you can talk to when you're feeling especially overwhelmed.
 Also connect with other people who have rheumatoid arthritis — whether through a support group in your community or online.

 - Take time for yourself.
 It's easy to get busy and not take time for yourself.
 Find time for what you like, whether it's time to write in a journal, go for a walk or listen to music.
 Use this time to relieve stress and reflect on your feelings.

 - Handout on health: Rheumatoid arthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Rheumatic_Disease/default.asp.
 Accessed June 26, 2013.